-- Shahaadah confess belief (there is no god but Allah, Muhammad is the messenger of Allah) - Salaah
+- Shahaadah confess belief (there is no god but Allah, Muhammad is the messenger of Allah) - Zakaah- give obligatory charity for the needy - Sawm fast in the month of Ramadan - Hajj pilgrimage to Makkah.

-pray five times a day

-- Zakaah- give obligatory charity for the needy

-- Sawm fast in the month of Ramadan

-- Hajj pilgrimage to Makkah.

 Muslims also believe in Jihaad, which means 'to strive and struggle'.
 The Lesser Jihaad is to fight the enemy (in self-defence) who is attacking the Muslims or their interests.
 The Greater Jihaad is to strive to overcome carnal desires and evil inclinations and thus become a better person.